 However, the requirement for wearing a headscarf has been interpreted differently across Islamic traditions and cultures, with many scholars advocating for it as a way to adhere to the broader Islamic guidelines on modesty.

 The concept of hijab in Quran is part of a broader message of modesty for both men and women.
-The guidance is found mainly in two key verses: Surah An-Nur (24:30-31) and Surah Al-Ahzab (33:59).
+If you’re wondering where in the quran does it say to wear hijab Where Does It Say In The Quran To Wear Hijab, the guidance is found mainly in two key verses: Surah An-Nur (24:30-31) and Surah Al-Ahzab (33:59).

 First, Allah commands believing men to be modest: